NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Note the copy command, and the options ``--force-reuse-match-files`` and ``--skip-matching``.
 These are used to save time by not having to recreate the match files.
-That is a recursive copy, and can result in large duplicated directories.
+If this command fails or exits quickly, there is a chance the match files were not copied successfully.

 Ideally one should use more iterations in bundle adjustment though this may be slow.
 It is suggested that the images be map-projected